jeorgen/chromanode-regtest-backend/README.md

 * postgresql
 * bitcoind in regtest mode
 * node.js and npm
-* A small json-rpc server for mining new blocks
+* A small json-rpc server for mining new blocks from test scripts
+* A regtest verson of bitcoin-abe, a crypto currency block explorer, to see what's actually in the regtest blockchain
-* supervisord to run the above and to run chromanode
+* supervisord to run the above servers and to run the chromanode servers

 DEPENDENCIES